Tit0u4N/games-on-web-team-ficsit/README.md

 - **Formatters and Linters:** We use **Prettier** and **ESLint** to ensure consistent code style and quality.

 ## Development Approach
-Our development follows the **Model-View-Presenter (MVP)** architecture.
+Our development follows the **Model-ArenaView-BuildingPresenter (MVP)** architecture.
 This approach allows us to separate the logic, UI, and data handling aspects of the project, making our code more modular, scalable, and easier to manage.

 ## Package Management
 We use **Yarn** as our package manager.
 The following commands are essential for working with our project: